buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 pack config experimental true
 ```

-You can confirm everything is fine, checking the `config.toml` file in your `PACK_HOME` installation folder, for example:
+You can confirm everything is fine, checking the `config.toml` file in your `PACK_HOME` installation folder.
+For example:

 ```bash
 cat ~/.pack/config.toml